dagmawi77/firebase-get-to-know-flutter/README.md

 ---

 **Note**: This is a demo application for learning purposes.
 For production use, ensure proper security rules, error handling, and testing are implemented.
-**Note**: This is a demo application for learning purposes.
-For production use, ensure proper security rules, error handling, and testing are implemented.